 Step aboard the Spice Route houseboat for a two-night stay.
 This intimate houseboat, reserved exclusively for Saga passengers, has a comfortable lounge where large windows offer fabulous views, and a dining area where you'll enjoy all meals onboard.
 Each spacious cabin has a double bed and en suite bathroom.
 Enjoy lunch and dinner on board as you cruise the Keralan backwaters.
 B, L, D

 The houseboat heads for Nedumudi, Champakulam where you may see the famous 'snake boats' which take part in the area's popular annual races.
 Take a walk through the village, known for its market, visiting the 19th century church of St Mary Florence, before continuing your cruise, enjoying lunch on board.
 Travel through canals as you head for Vembanad Lake, Kerala's largest lake.
 From here you'll pass canals and rivers, flanked by lush foliage and fascinating countryside, before docking overnight, with dinner on board B, L, D

-Disembark the houseboat after breakfast this morning, travel to the Periyar in Thekkady, a region of immense wild beauty synonymous with elephants, rolling hills and spice plantations.
+Disembark the houseboat after breakfast this morning, travel to the Periyar in Thekkady (87 miles, four hours), a region of immense wild beauty synonymous with elephants, rolling hills and spice plantations.